-The following research centers and institutes are under the organizational structure of the Vice President for Research.
+The following research centers and institutes are under the organizational structure of the Office of the Vice President for Research.
 They are non-degree granting and multidisciplinary in scope.

 Staffed by more than 100 chemists, geologists and engineers, CAER is internationally recognized for research in fields including algae for CO2 clean up, ash management, automotive catalysis, biodiesel, biomass, carbon materials (including nanotube synthesis and applications), catalysis (including Fischer-Tropsch), coal cleaning, concrete and cement (low energy), emissions control in utilities, energy policy, fuels research, hydrogen, materials characterization, petroleum processing and plant optimization.
 The center is funded by state, industry and federal agencies.

 The CCTS brings together clinicians, researchers, and communities to accelerate the translation of basic science discoveries to tangible improvements in health.
 With support from a Clinical and Translational Science Award from NIH, the CCTS fosters innovative team science across multiple campuses and states.
 The center provides infrastructure, funding and research support services, and trains the next generation of clinical and translational researchers.
 The CCTS focuses on addressing chronic health disparities in rural and underserved populations throughout the Central Appalachian region.

 The center works to enhance the success of UK researchers and collaborators whose work will benefit from research computing solutions.
 Its goals are to increase publications and research funding linked to research computing and increase access to specialized computational resources (hardware, software applications, computational methodologies, collaborative relationships, and people/expertise).
 Major research projects, funded by NSF, include ParaChem and the Kentucky Virtual Observatory and Ecological Informatics System.